24 Oct Creating Street Appeal

-Whether you are building a new home, selling the current home, or just looking to improve on what you already have – the first thing everyone will see is the front of the house, from the street.
+Whether you are building a new home, selling the current home, or just looking to improve on what you already have – increase your street appeal with a feature tree.

 It doesn’t matter if you have a large yard, or just space for one specimen – a feature tree is a great way to improve street appeal and make your house really stand out.
 A feature tree needs to be something which can stand alone, and still have impact so there are a few important features you will want to consider;